-A very low maintenance yet super cheesy, super creamy classic vegan mac and cheese that comes together in 30 minutes.
+A very low maintenance yet super cheesy and creamy classic vegan mac and cheese that comes together in 30 minutes.
 Ps. it's also nut, seed and tofu free.

 60g plant based butter

 1L high-fat plant based milk (like oatly whole)

 200g vegan cheddar, grated